Sharpe ratio: Definition

 Since its revision by the original author, William Sharpe, in 1994, the ex-ante Sharpe ratio is defined as:

 where $R_a$ is the asset return, $R_b$ is the risk-free return (such as a U.S. Treasury security). $E[R_a-R_b]$ is the expected value of the excess of the asset return over the benchmark return, and ${\sigma_a}$ is the standard deviation of the asset excess return.
+The t-statistic will equal the Sharpe Ratio times the square root of T (the number of returns used for the calculation).

 The ex-post Sharpe ratio uses the same equation as the one above but with realized returns of the asset and benchmark rather than expected returns; see the second example below.

 The information ratio is a generalization of the Sharpe ratio that uses as benchmark some other, typically risky index rather than using risk-free returns.

 Use in finance

 The Sharpe ratio seeks to characterize how well the return of an asset compensates the investor for the risk taken.
 When comparing two assets, the one with a higher Sharpe ratio appears to provide better return for the same risk, which is usually attractive to investors.

 However, financial assets are often not normally distributed, so that standard deviation does not capture all aspects of risk.
 Ponzi schemes, for example, will have a high empirical Sharpe ratio until they fail.
 Similarly, a fund that sells low-strike put options will have a high empirical Sharpe ratio until one of those puts is exercised, creating a large loss.
 In both cases, the empirical standard deviation before failure gives no real indication of the size of the risk being run.

 Even in less extreme cases, a reliable empirical estimate of Sharpe ratio still requires the collection of return data over sufficient period for all aspects of the strategy returns to be observed.
 For example, data must be taken over decades if the algorithm sells an insurance that involves a high liability payout once every 5–10 years, and a high-frequency trading algorithm may only require a week of data if each trade occurs every 50 milliseconds, with care taken toward risk from unexpected but rare results that such testing did not capture (see flash crash).

 Additionally, when examining the investment performance of assets with smoothing of returns (such as with-profits funds), the Sharpe ratio should be derived from the performance of the underlying assets rather than the fund returns (Such a model would invalidate the aforementioned Ponzi scheme, as desired).

 Sharpe ratios, along with Treynor ratios and Jensen's alphas, are often used to rank the performance of portfolio or mutual fund managers.
-Berkshire Hathaway had a Sharpe ratio of 0.76 for the period 1976 to 2011, higher than any other stock or mutual fund with a history of more than 30 years.
-The stock market had a Sharpe ratio of 0.39 for the same period.
+Berkshire Hathaway had a Sharpe ratio of 0.79 for the period 1976 to 2017, higher than any other stock or mutual fund with a history of more than 30 years.
+The stock market had a Sharpe ratio of 0.49 for the same period.